Healthcare

 Manufacturers of medical devices and equipment often require translations for user manuals, instructions for use, labeling, and regulatory documentation.
 Accurate translations are vital to ensure the safe and appropriate use of medical devices in different regions and languages.

-CROs conduct clinical trials across multiple countries and languages.
+Clinical Research Organizations (CROs) conduct clinical trials across multiple countries and languages.
 They need professional medical translations for various documents, including informed consent forms, case report forms, protocols, adverse event reports, and study reports.
 Translations help ensure consistency and accuracy of data collection and reporting across different regions.

 Government regulatory agencies responsible for overseeing healthcare and pharmaceuticals may require medical translations for reviewing and evaluating documentation related to drug approvals, clinical trials, adverse event reporting, and post-marketing surveillance.